NSS-Day-Cohort-42/NSS-Day-Cohort-42.github.io/README.md

 ## To Deploy

-Deploy to Github Pages - no need for a custom domain.
+Deploy to Github Pages - no need for a custom domain

 [Directions to deploy to Github Pages](https://www.codecademy.com/articles/f1-u3-github-pages)

 Mandy will then take your Github Pages URL and set up a redirect link - that redirect link is what employers will get (example: [www.nashss.com/cohort28](www.nashss.com/cohort28)).